celo-org/docs/docs/celo-codebase/protocol/consensus/validator-set-differences.md

 ---
 title: Validator Set Differences
-description: How validator sets are elected and managed using the Celo protocol.
+description: How validator sets are elected and managed with the Celo protocol.
 ---

 # Validator Set Differences

-How validator sets are elected and managed using the Celo protocol.
+How validator sets are elected and managed with the Celo protocol.

 ## Computing Set Differences